tomstafford/psy6422/070-rmarkdown.Rmd

 # Rmarkdown

 You need to be able to share your analysis.
 Comments are good for making code readable, but often you will want longer sections of text, mixed in with both the code you are running and the outputs of the code (e.g. the plots you are making with it).
-Do this with Rmarkdown.
+Do this with RMarkdown.

-A Rmarkdown file is a plain text file, like a R script, but with the extension ``.Rmd`` rather than ``.R``.
+A RMarkdown file is a plain text file, like a R script, but with the extension ``.Rmd`` rather than ``.R``.
 You can make one now in RStudio by clicking File >  New File > R Markdown.
 Or by saving an existing .R script as ``filename.Rmd``.

 RMarkdown is the system which marks how text should look after it has been converted into a webpage, or PDF, or some other kind of document.
 The name RMarkdown is kind of a joke, since RMarkdown is a version of a "markup langauge".
 Markups are the opposite of the [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) systems (like MS word or Google Docs) which you are used to.